-Nightingale Award nominations will be accepted between March 1, 2017 and May 31, 2017.
-Check back here in March for the online nomination form.
+Nightingale Award nominations will be accepted through May 31, 2017.
+Read the Criteria & Nominations Information

 On October 21, 1990, the first Nightingale Awards of Pennsylvania were presented for excellence in nursing.
 To date, more than 180 extraordinary nursing professionals in the areas of clinical patient care, nursing education, nursing research, and nursing administration have been recipients of Nightingale honors.

 This award is given to a licensed practical nurse, registered professional nurse and an advanced practice registered nurse.
 Nurses nominated for this award are recognized for providing outstanding quality of patient care, superior nursing clinical skills, and extraordinary compassion.
 Exceptional communication skills enhance their contribution to the health needs of the community while advancing the profession.

 - Clinical Practice LPN

 - Nurse Practitioners

 - Masters prepared nurses working in an advanced practice setting

 - Clinical Practice RN

 - Community Nursing RN or LPN

 - Non-acute care, i.e. hospice/home care, parish nurse, school nurse